appsemble/appsemble/docs/02-development/developing-blocks.md

 `your-org`.
 The output should look like this:

 ```
 ?
-For which organization is the block? appsemble
+For which organization is the block? your-org
 ?
 What should be the name of the block? test
 ?
 What kind of block project should be bootstrapped?
    mini-jsx